What is Swine Flu?

 Prevention of Swine Flu

-The doctor will conduct a medical examination, check for signs and symptoms of influenza, also H1N1 flu (swine flu), and mostly recommend a test that detects influenza viruses such as H1N1.
+The doctor will conduct a medical examination, check for signs and symptoms of influenza, and also H1N1 flu (swine flu), and mostly recommend a test that detects influenza viruses such as H1N1.
 A swab sample collected from the nose or throat is used to help identify the flu virus.

 In many hospitals and labs, polymerase chain reaction (PCR) testing is becoming more widespread.
 This test may be performed while you are in the doctor's office or a hospital.
 PCR testing is more sensitive than other tests and may be able to determine the strain of influenza.